Gatwick by numbers

 We are the biggest base for easyJet, one of Europe’s most successful airlines, and we're also home to key charter operations such as Thomson and Thomas Cook.
 We're also the airport with most connections to and from other UK regions, with significant numbers of passengers travelling on Flybe, easyJet and Aurigny.

 In addition to the major long haul leisure operations of British Airways and Virgin, we are now seeing the emergence of long haul services to the Far East, with the arrival of Turkish Airlines, Cathay Pacific and Tianjin Airways.
 These complement the existing long haul services provided by airlines such as Emirates, WestJet, and Norwegian.

-- Gatwick flies to more destinations than any other airport (Source OAG)
+- Gatwick flies to more destinations than any other UK airport (Source OAG)